shozibabbas/skillreactor-challenge/README.md

 # Solution

-We will start by creating two applications:
+We will create two applications:

 1. React web app (for frontend)
 2. NestJS app (for backend)